nikitazuevblago/GreetingHelperBOT/README.md

 # GreetingHelperBOT

 ## Intro
-Used it because I'm tired of sending the same "Happy new year" to all of the friends/relatives and sometimes I even forget about it.
+Created it because I'm tired of sending the same "Happy new year" to all of the friends/relatives and sometimes I even forget about it.
 That's why this bot helps you to configure the mailing for custom holidays.

 ## Deployment
 Digital Ocean Droplet - postgreSQL and telegram bot as docker images.